ncyxie/Notepad-DOT/README.md

 **Update is taking long, due to school and because update will be huge.**

+**Find, Find Next, Replace functions might be there at next update.**

 ## Introduction

 **Notepad DOT** is an open source, lightweight and very simple text editor.